imbi-heidelberg/samplesizr_app/README.md

 'better' you want to have a minimal probability of 0.9 (power).
 You want a maximal type I error of 0.05 (two-sided) / 0.025 (one-sided).
 You know that the standard deviation will be 20 points.
-Click on the tab 'z-test' above to look up the results!
+Choose the tab 'z-test' above and click 'Calculate' to look up the results!

 ### About samplesizr

-Samplesizr is the shiny web application based on the R package
+Samplesizr is the web application based on the R package
 <a href="https://github.com/goseberg/samplesizr">
 samplesizr.
 </a>

-This R package performs sample size calculations based on:

-> [1] M. Kieser, Fallzahlberechnung in der medizinischen Forschung (2018), 1th Edition, Springer

 The samplesizr is still under development.
-Now only the z test is implemented with full functionality but soon the other tests will follow.
+Now only the z test is implemented in the web app with full functionality but soon the other tests will follow.

 A special thanks to KK for his supervision, patience and help whilst teaching me the tools which made our work on this project very efficient and productive.